vianey78/getdata_course_project/README.md

 Introduction
 ------------
-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
+This is the final result of my effort to complete the Getting and Cleaning Data course.
-What follows first are my notes on the original data.

 About the raw data
 ------------------